Background on the Terra Foundation Center for Digital Collections

 Digitization of individual letters, photographs, diaries, sketchbooks, and other documents is done on a daily basis in response to requests by researchers and staff.
 To date, over 12,000 documents have been individually cataloged and digitized, resulting in over 33,000 digital images.

 The Digital Collections Database’s web interface, along with written guidelines, have been designed to enable staff from all departments to create preliminary cataloging records while adhering as closely as possible to content standards.
-The system supports tracking the documents from the point they are removed from their collection, through digitization, and ultimately to the linking of the digital files and approval for display in the Archives’ Image Gallery.
+The system supports tracking the documents from the point they are removed from their collection, through digitization, and ultimately to the linking of the digital files and approval for display in the Archives’ Image and Media Gallery.
 Individual documents are also delivered through the website’s collection pages, online exhibitions, the Archives of American Art Journal, the blog, and published in numerous publications.

 Once the digital files are made available on the public website, the Archives continues to manage them to ensure their long-term durability.
 The Digital Asset Management Specialist is responsible for the contribution of the digital files into the Smithsonian’s Digital Asset Management System, subsequent edits and updates of the metadata, as well as data contributions to the Smithsonian’s Collection Search Center.
 An Information Technology Specialist supports the collections management of the resulting digital collection through various reports, statistics, and notifications.